ptr727/PlexCleaner/README.md

 Note that the [FileSystemWatcher](https://docs.microsoft.com/en-us/dotnet/api/system.io.filesystemwatcher) is not always reliable on Linux or NAS Samba shares.
 Also note that changes made directly to the underlying filesystem will not trigger when watching the SMB shares, e.g. when a Docker container writes to a mapped volume, the SMB view of that volume will not trigger.

-### CreateSidecar, UpgradeSidecar
+### CreateSidecar

-The `createsidecar` command will create sidecar files.
+The `createsidecar` command will create or re-create sidecar files.
-All state attributes will be deleted, e.g. the file will be re-verified.
+All existing state attributes will be deleted.

-The `upgradesidecar` command will upgrade the sidecar schemas (not tool info) to the current version.
-When possible the verified state of the file will be maintained, avoiding the cost of unnecessary and time consuming re-verification operations.

-### GetTagMap, GetMediaInfo, GetToolInfo, GetSidecarInfo, GetBitrateInfo
+### GetTagMap, GetMediaInfo, GetToolInfo, GetSidecarInfo

 The `gettagmap` command will calculate and print attribute mappings between between different media information tools.